A tribute to Thierry Henry, Arsenal’s scorer of more goals and better goals

-Buoyed by the youthful midfield pairing of Joe Cole and Michael Carrick, they looked to have rebounded from an opening-day humbling at Newcastle by taking a 2-0 lead over Arsenal with half an hour to play.
+West Ham had ended the previous campaign with four straight home wins, and buoyed by the youthful midfield pairing of Joe Cole and Michael Carrick, they looked to have rebounded from an opening-day humbling at Newcastle when Freddie Kanouté put them two goals to the good in the 53rd minute.

-The Gunners had used two of their three substitutes, and we were closing in on that period in the game where the hosts would just have to keep things tight and ease towards three points.
+When Arsenal used the second of their three substitutions nine minutes later, it was heading to that stage of the game where the hosts would just have to keep things tight and ease towards three points.

 Then Thierry Henry did this.